symlex/di-microkernel/README.md

 Default parameters
 ------------------

 The kernel sets a number of default parameters that can be used for configuring services.
-The default values can be changed via setter methods of the kernel or overwritten/extended by container config files and [environment variables](http://symfony.com/doc/current/configuration/external_parameters.html).
+The default values can be changed via setter methods of the kernel or overwritten/extended by container config files and environment variables in `$_SERVER` (names are converted to lower case and `__` is converted to `.`).

 Parameter           | Getter method         | Setter method         | Default value
 --------------------|-----------------------|-----------------------|------------------